dvberkel/alan-church/README.md

 # Alan Church
 Character for a GURPS campaign by Paul.
 It will be a mage named Alan Church.

+The character should start out with 75 points and have a known growth path towards 500 points.

 Story
 -----